-Official control of classified production and reinstallation areas include monitoring the presence of toxin-producing plankton in the waters.
-For this, sampling plans that anticipate performing these controls at regular intervals, should be developed.
-The geographical distribution of the sampling points and their frequency should ensure that the results of the analysis are as representative as possible for the area in question.
+Official control of classified production and reinstallation areas includes monitoring the presence of toxin-producing plankton in the waters.
+For this, sampling plans at regular intervals, should be developed.
+The geographical distribution of the sampling points and their frequency should ensure that the results of the analysis are as representative as possible for the shellfish growing area.

 Plankton sampling should be able to detect possible changes in its composition and in its geographic distribution.
-When the results indicate that an accumulation of toxins in mollusk meat has occurred, sampling should be intensified.
+When the results indicate that an accumulation of toxins in bivalve flesh has occurred, sampling should be intensified.

 The sampling frequency must be adapted to the results of the risk assessment of the presence of phytoplankton.
 If the evaluation indicates that the risk of toxic episodes is very low, the frequency can be reduced, if it is high, it should be increased.

 The samples must be representative of the water column and provide information on both the presence of toxic species and on population trends.
 In order to understand the population trend, at the time of sample collection different environmental parameters are measured in situ such as temperature, salinity, dissolved oxygen concentration, pH and samples are also collected for chlorophyll analysis.
 In some areas, buoys are also installed with sensors that record these parameters continuously.
 A hose is used to take representative samples of the water column, samples of different depths can also be collected and mixed.

 Based on the results, the sampling frequency should be intensified for toxin analysis and/or preventive closure of the area until the results of the toxin analysis are obtained.
 Sometimes due to bad weather, especially in the areas of exploitation of natural shellfish banks, the collection of shellfish samples for toxin analysis can be delayed, so it is necessary to implement preventive closures when detecting abundance of toxic species at levels that can be assumed an accumulation of toxins in bivalves above the regulatory level.